-Extreme environmental conditions: In the event that environmental conditions mean that in-person classes are impossible, it is expected that lectures and, if practical, labs will be offered sychronously via Zoom.
+Extreme environmental conditions: In the event that environmental conditions mean that in-person classes are impossible, it is expected that lectures and, if practical, labs will be offered synchronously via Zoom.
 Please see the Canvas page for announcements.

-Programme of work: The study time should total around eight hours per week.
-So in addition to the contact hours, it is essential that learners spend approximately six hours per week on self-study for the course.
+Programme of work: The study time should total around sixteen hours per week.
+So in addition to the contact hours, it is essential that learners spend approximately ten hours per week on self-study for the course.
 A proposed workload for a typical week is as follows:

-Classes (including pre-class activity, pencasts, quiz, class): 3 hours
+Classes (including pre-class activity, pencasts, quiz, class): 6 hours

-WeBWorK: 2 hours
+WeBWorK: 4 hours

-Lab: 1 hour
+Lab: 2 hours

-Reading/reviewing/exercises: 1 hour
+Reading/reviewing/exercises: 2 hours

-Project/assignments: 1 hour
+Project/assignments: 2 hours